Login

 Characteristics of Hot Rolled Steel

-Hot rolled steel tends to have a scaly finish which can be removed by pickling, grinding, or sand-blasting.
-This steel is essentially normalized, meaning free from internal stresses that can arise from quenching or work-hardening processes, because it is allowed to cool at room temperature.
-Other properties may include:
+Hot rolled steel often has a scaly finish, which can be removed by pickling, grinding, or sand-blasting.
+This type of steel is essentially normalized because it cools at room temperature, freeing it from internal stresses that arise from quenching or work-hardening processes.
+Other properties include:

 Applications of Hot Rolled Steel

-For more information, please visit customized cold rolled carbon steel coil.
+For more detailed information, visit our page on customized cold rolled carbon steel coil.

 Comments